RWinterburn/PP1/read-me-docs/README.md

 going to start making the website responsive.

 added footer into mobile design also changed the nav bar into a dropdown button, restyling all the content for mobile

+managed to sort out the nav bar and menu button, menu button kept on dissapearing when i made it into a larger screen size, had to use px instead of %